MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/index.md

 ms.subservice: ready
 ---

-# Start with CAF enterprise-scale landing zones
+# Start with Cloud Adoption Framework enterprise-scale landing zones

 The enterprise-scale architecture represents the strategic design path and target technical state for your Azure environment.
-It will continue to evolve alongside the Azure platform and is ultimately defined by the various design decisions that an organization must make to define their Azure journey.
+It will continue to evolve alongside the Azure platform.
+Ultimately, it's defined by the various design decisions that an organization must make to define their Azure journey.

-Not all enterprises adopt Azure in the same way, so the enterprise-scale architecture may vary between various organizations.
-Ultimately, the technical considerations and design recommendations of the enterprise-scale architecture may lead to different trade-offs based on your organization's scenario.
-Some variation is expected, but if core recommendations are followed, the resulting target architecture will put your organization on a path to sustainable scale.
+Not all enterprises adopt Azure in the same way, so the enterprise-scale architecture might vary between various organizations.
+The technical considerations and design recommendations of the enterprise-scale architecture might lead to different trade-offs based on your organization's scenario.
+Some variation is expected.
+But if you follow the core recommendations, the resulting target architecture will put your organization on a path to sustainable scale.

 ## Prescriptive guidance

-The enterprise-scale architecture provides prescriptive guidance coupled with Azure best practices, and it follows design principles across the critical design areas for an organization's Azure environment.
+The enterprise-scale architecture provides prescriptive guidance coupled with Azure best practices.
+It follows design principles across the critical design areas for an organization's Azure environment.

 ## Qualifiers: Should I start with enterprise scale?

-The enterprise-scale architecture is modular by design and allow you to start with foundational landing zones that support your application portfolios, regardless of whether the applications are being migrated or are newly developed and deployed to Azure.
+The enterprise-scale architecture is modular by design.
+It allows you to start with foundational landing zones that support your application portfolios, no matter whether the applications are being migrated or are newly developed and deployed to Azure.
 The architecture can scale alongside your business requirements regardless of scale point.

-## Start with a CAF enterprise-scale landing zone
+## Start with a Cloud Adoption Framework enterprise-scale landing zone

 The enterprise-scale approach to construct landing zones includes three sets of assets to support cloud teams:

-- [Design guidelines](./design-guidelines.md): Guide to the critical decisions that drive the design of the CAF enterprise-scale landing zone.
+- [Design guidelines](./design-guidelines.md): Guide to the critical decisions that drive the design of the Cloud Adoption Framework for Azure enterprise-scale landing zone.
 - [Architecture](./architecture.md): Conceptual reference architecture that demonstrates design areas and best practices.
 - [Implementations](./implementation.md): Azure Resource Manager template of the architecture to accelerate adoption.